PurpleAvatar/multiscale_biological_modeling/README.md

 Which page layout to use? https://mmistakes.github.io/minimal-mistakes/docs/layouts/

-The home page is "/index.md"

 **Notice** Text in a notice should start with a double asteriks for emphasis, and requires a special piece of code on the next line
 {: .notice--primary}

-To add a new page, add a file (html or markdown) to "_pages" update "_data/navigation.yml"

-Quick References:

 ~~~~~~
 This is also a code block.